Hallandale Beach Mayor Joy Cooper walks out of jail

-HALLANDALE BEACH, Fla. - Authorities released Hallandale Beach Mayor Joy Cooper Thursday night after she surrendered on charges of money laundering, official misconduct and exceeding limits on campaign contributions, all of which are third-degree felonies.
+FORT LAUDERDALE, Fla. - Hallandale Beach Mayor Joy Cooper walked out of jail Thursday night after she was arrested on three felony charges.

-Cooper, who is the city's first elected mayor, is also charged with soliciting contributions in a government building, which is a first-degree misdemeanor.
-Attorney Larry Davis, who is representing Cooper, said she has been devoted to serving the city since 1999.
+The city's first elected mayor held her husband's hand as she walked out of jail without answering any questions from reporters.

 More Hallandale Beach Headlines

-Prosecutors say the probe began May 2012 and the meetings were secretly recorded.
-Cooper is accused of soliciting contributions that exceeded the legal limit for her campaign and others and of fraudulent campaign reports.
+Cooper's attorney, Larry Davis, said he is "extremely disappointed in the state attorney's office relying on a convicted, disbarred and disgraced former attorney, Alan Koslow, to be the center of their case."

-"He was working undercover," Davis said.
-"What's in it for Mr. Koslow?
-You're going to have to ask him."
+Koslow was sentenced to a year and a day in federal prison for money laundering.
+He refused to say whether he was cooperating with the federal government when he spoke to Local 10 News investigative reporter Bob Norman in June 2016.

-In November, Cooper slurred her words and rambled on the dais during a commission meeting that was recorded.
+In November, Cooper slurred her words and rambled on the dais during a commission meeting.
 When commissioners asked her to leave, she refused.
-Her husband arrived to take her home, and was recorded challenging Vice Mayor Keith London to a fight in the parking lot.
+Her husband arrived to take her home and was recorded challenging Vice Mayor Keith London to a fight in the parking lot.

-Cooper released a statement after the charges were announced promising that she was going to "vigorously fight these allegations in court."
+Although Cooper had no comment as she left jail, she released a statement saying that she was going to "vigorously fight these allegations in court."

 Gov. Rick Scott has yet to announce his decision about whether or not she can continue to serve as mayor.